skillrepos/codeium-basics/labs.md

 **[END OF LAB]**
 </p>

-**Lab 6 - Teaching Copilot about updates**
+**Lab 6 - Teaching Codeium about updates**

-**Purpose: In this lab, we’ll see an example of what to do when Copilot does not have the most up-to-date information**
+**Purpose: In this lab, we’ll see an example of what to do when Codeium does not have the most up-to-date information**

 1. Create a new file called *explore.go* via the same approach as you used to create other files.